whl-usc/wang_lab/README.md

 4. Determine the start/end points of the application of voltage.

 > The start and end points of voltage application are determined based on the trend of a mathematical average.
-> For effective parsing of the original dataframe, the Vec (V) values are curated.
+> For effective parsing of the original dataframe, Vec (V) values are first curated.

 > Filter 1: Determine the average of the first 25 Vec (V) values.
 Only data points with a Vec (V) value >= 10x the average are kept.
 This differentiates for when data reading begins and voltage application, since applying voltage significantly changes Vec (V) values.